‘Game Of Thrones’ Final Season Theory: Gendry Is Really The True Son Of Robert And Cersei

 There is a pile of Game of Thrones theories out there.
 And, as fans desperately try to fill the time until the Season 8 premiere of the hit epic fantasy series from HBO, these theories are getting a real working over and will continue to do so over the coming weeks.
-One of these theories that deserve another look involves Gendry (Joe Dempsie) being the one true heir of Robert Baratheon (Mark Addy) and Cersei Lannister (Lena Heady).
+One of these theories that deserves another look involves Gendry (Joe Dempsie) being the one true heir of Robert Baratheon (Mark Addy) and Cersei Lannister (Lena Headey).

 While this theory is not a new one, according to Mashable, it deserves further consideration as Season 8 of Game of Thrones nears.